yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 ## Should a changeset store all the tombs for a trait that it targets?

 The implicit questions is: should it even store those tombstones that represents regions of the trait that it is not targeting?
+If so which ones?
+All of them?

-Scenario M seems to suggest the answer is yes:
+Scenario M seems to suggest we do need to store more than what is needed to describe the edit:

 * Starting state: foo=[A B C D]